Anchor-Protocol/anchor-docs/DOCS_STYLE_GUIDE.md

 ### Audience knowledge levels

-Remember the two primary types of Terra users: new and experienced.
+Remember the two primary types of Anchor users: new and experienced.

 ### Contractions